Understanding the Mortgage Process

 It’s important to understand how the mortgage and real estate lending process functions in order to gain a better grasp of the potential defenses a homeowner might have in a foreclosure action.
 To help you with that process, we have compiled an overview of financed real estate transactions in the paragraphs that follow.

-If you or someone you know is facing foreclosure, the Florida foreclosure defense attorneys at the Law Offices of Evan M. Rosen can help.
+If you or someone you know is facing foreclosure, the Fort Lauderdale and Hollywood foreclosure defense attorneys at the Law Offices of Evan M. Rosen can help.
 You are welcome to read more below about the mortgage process.
 However, for a consultation with one of our experienced foreclosure defense attorneys, call us at 855-55-ROSEN or fill out our online form.

 In all Florida real estate transactions that involve a loan, there is a note, which is signed only by the borrower.
 There is also a mortgage that is signed by the borrower, anyone who has a legal interest in the property, two witnesses, and a notary.
 The note serves as documentation of a borrower’s specific promise to repay the money lent.
-It provides certain details, such as the interest rate, how long the repayment period lasts, where payments must be sent, and what will happen if payments are late.
-Because anyone who signs a note could be legally responsible for the payment under its terms, no witness or notary will ever sign a note, only the borrower.
+It provides certain details, such as the interest rate, how long the repayment period lasts, and what will happen if payments are late.
+Because anyone who signs a note could be legally responsible for the payment under its terms, no witness or notary will ever sign it.
 Notes are supposed to be unconditional promises to pay, which makes them “negotiable instruments.”
-A true negotiable instrument can be freely transferred among other parties as long as certain legal requirements for “negotiation” are met.
+A true negotiable instrument can be freely transferred among parties as long as certain legal requirements for “negotiation” are met.
 If a note is not a “negotiable instrument," it still may be transferred but the process is different.
 In some instances, non-negotiable instruments may not be transferred.